- Fruits: apples, peaches, general tree fruits

 - Sustainable Communities: local and regional food systems

-University of Illinois personnel and 8 peach and apple growers will
+Immediately, university personnel and 8 peach and apple growers will:

-1) complete on-farm, large-plot trials and small-plot trials to assess the effectiveness of reduced-risk insecticides for management of OFM and other key pests in peach and apple orchards
+• use on-farm, large-plot trials to assess the effectiveness of reduced-risk insecticides for management of OFM and other key pests in peach and apple orchards.

-This project was established to contribute to broader advances so that specialty crop growers use and share pest monitoring and modeling techniques to improve pest management and reduce reliance on excessive insecticide applications.
+Long-term: Specialty crop growers will use and share pest monitoring and modeling techniques to improve pest management and reduce reliance on excessive insecticide applications.